 Various treatments can be used for suboxone addiction.
 Generally, these are broken down as follows.

 The detox process is the first stage of rehab.
 It involves letting your body ‘dry out’ from any illegal substances.
 During this period, you may experience suboxone withdrawal symptoms that make relapse more likely.
 Many rehab facilities offer assisted detox providing medications that reduce symptoms and supervising patients to make sure they are comfortable and that they don’t go back to using.

 After detox is complete, clients will usually continue treatment with various therapies.
 Different therapies can be used in different ways and some patients may require more than one type of therapy.
 In general, therapy works to identify the underlying cause of addiction.
 Then the therapist introduces healthy coping mechanisms that will replace the urge to use.

 Therapy occurs in an inpatient setting and may also continue after the client checks out.
-This aspect will help them adjust to sober living and maintain sobriety.
+This aspect will help them adjust and maintain sobriety.

 While many rehab facilities help patients overcome addiction, Blueprints for Recovery offers an approach that sets us apart.

 Patients that come through our doors go through a three-phase system.
 After assisted detox, they are provided with a customized therapy plan that helps them overcome the issues that led to addictive behavior.

 After the inpatient phase is complete, patients move on to the transitional phase.
 This phase is the time when they gradually adjust to the ‘real world.’
 They participate in thirty hours of therapy a week to ensure the transition goes smoothly.

 Don’t let addiction rob you of your ability to enjoy life.
 Help is just around the corner.
 Call Blueprints for Recovery today and to find out what to expect.
 Then look forward to better relationships and a higher quality of living.